 Large coins: Between the Romans and the Greeks, large coins usually had extremely intricate designs, created with great artistic prowess.
-There are few feelings more exciting than holding a large Roman sesteterius in your palm, a coin which is often larger than a US half dollar and considerably heavier.
-Large bronze coins likes the sestertius are available in all price ranges depending on the level of detail.
-Large Greek coins like the tetradrachm, minted in silver, can be expensive depending on the artistic quality and preservation, but there are many examples which were minted in large quantities and can therefore be purchased by a wider range of collectors.
+There are few feelings more exciting than holding a large Roman sestertius in your palm, a coin which is often larger than a US half dollar and considerably heavier.
+Large bronze coins like the sestertius are available in all price ranges depending on the level of detail.
+Large Greek coins like the tetradrachm, minted in silver, can be expensive depending on the artistic quality and preservation, but there are many examples that were minted in large quantities and can, therefore, be purchased by a wider range of collectors.
 The Greek dekadrachm (in silver) and the octadrachm (in gold) are some of the most expensive coins of antiquity but also offer some of the most visually stunning designs.
 The dekadrachm has often been referred to as the pinnacle of quality of Greek coinage and is the centerpiece of most major collections.

 Military: Neither Greece nor Rome was a peaceful civilization.
 Therefore, the military was consistently a large facet of everyday life.
 Their coinage frequently celebrated warfare and the implements used in battle.
-Arms, armor, depictions of combat, and representations of victory appear with considerable frequency and can provide a visually diverse but consistent theme to a collection.
+Arms, armor, depictions of combat, and representations of victory appear with considerable frequency and can provide a visually diverse but consistent theme in ancient coin collecting.

-Monuments: Some of the most historically relevant and interesting coinage of both Greece and Rome depict famous buildings and structures.
+Monuments: Some of the most historically relevant and interesting coinage of both Greece and Rome depict famous buildings and structures and adds enjoyment to ancient coin collecting.
 Many of these monuments are no longer standing today but we can connect back to them through their coinage.
 Arguably the most famous and sought-after example of this type is of the Flavian Amphitheater, or Colosseum.
 With it engraved in its former, undamaged glory, we can see what it looked like intact before it was forced to withstand several earthquakes and disasters.
 More within the reach of the average collector, the Roman emperor Trajan was well-known for his architecture and several of his coins depict his Forum in extraordinary detail.
-While his Forum is no longer standing today, another of his coins, with a reverse of his Column, shows this architectural masterpiece accurately to how it looks today, which was built to mark the height of the land he and his armies levelled to create his courtyards.
+While his Forum is no longer standing today, another of his coins, with a reverse of his Column, shows this architectural masterpiece accurately to how it looks today, which was built to mark the height of the land he and his armies leveled to create his courtyards.

 Gods and Olympians: The mythology of Greece and Rome is filled with numerous tales of the great acts of their Gods, and their coinage frequently reflects these.
 A set of various coins of popular mythological figures can be a great way to convey history’s stories and provide a bridge of fascination to collectors and non-collectors alike.
 Nearly every god and goddess from Aphrodite to Zeus is paid homage through coins minted by their followers.